coly-technologies/coly-technologies.github.io/coly-api.md

 ### Throttling<a name="api_throttler_link"></a>

 <hr style="background: #4C53FF; height: 3px">
-In the context of the API, there's a throttler mechanism in place that enforces rate limits on the number of requests that a client can make.
-This is done to ensure that the API remains responsive and available to all clients, and to prevent one client from monopolizing the resources of the API
+In the context of the API, there's a throttler mechanism that enforces rate limits on the number of requests a client can make to ensure that the API remains responsive and available for all clients and to prevent one client from monopolizing the resources of the API.

 When a client exceeds the rate limit, the API will return a 429 error to indicate that the client has exceeded its allowed number of requests.
 The client should wait a certain amount of time before retrying the request.
 The duration of the waiting time is included in the response headers in the form of the 'Retry-After' header.